Signed in as:

 When Laurel and Hardy made this film, the location was a quiet, residential street with beautiful craftsman-style homes lining both sides of this street.
 But in the 1960s, the I-10 Santa Monica Freeway was built directly across the street from this filming location.
 Fortunately, the alignment chosen spared the side of the street that we see in the film.
 The house in the background was built in 1923 and is in great condition today.

-The other filming locations then and now photos from this film are available to members here on Page 3 in the Laurel and Hardy Filming Locations Photo Gallery.
+The other filming locations then and now photos from this film are available to members on Page 3 in the Laurel and Hardy Filming Locations Photo Gallery.
+Just click here and scroll down the page to view the photo gallery.

 Not a member yet?
 Click here to donate as little as $4 a month and become a member now!